cytoscape/cytoscape.js/documentation/md/collection/aStar.md

 {
   found, /* true or false */
-  distance, /* Distance of the shortest path, if found */ path /* Array of node ids in the shortest path, if found */ }
+  distance, /* Distance of the shortest path, if found */ path /* Ordered collection of elements in the shortest path, if found */ }
 ```